EDITOR'S COLUMN: WHAT CAN EMPLOYERS DO TO PREVENT PSYCHIATRIC STRESS CLAIMS?

 Don Phin

 According to the California Department of Industrial Relations, Division of Workers Compensation, employers can and should try to prevent these unwanted exposures.
-Here's what they recommend... which just so happens to be good management practices, period:
+Here's what they recommend — which also reflects solid management practice.

 Employers can reduce stress from changes in the workplace by ensuring effective communication with employees by: